Access expiration policy

 Extend access expiration without user requests

-• Reset to maximum - This option resets the expiration value to the default value defined in the Policy tab for that user role.
+- Reset to maximum - This option resets the expiration value to the default value defined in the Policy tab.

 Notes:

-• If users are blocked for reasons other than access expiration, you can unblock them at the same time you extend their access.
-Just click Unblock user.
+- If users are blocked for reasons other than access expiration, you can unblock them when extending their access by clicking Unblock user.

-• If users are blocked because their access expired, you can't immediately set an expiration date.
-When you unblock them, their access expiration will automatically reset to the default value defined in the Policy tab for their user role.
+- If users are blocked because their access expired, you can't immediately set an expiration date.
+When you unblock them, their access expiration will automatically reset to the default value defined in the Policy tab.
 After this automatic reset, you can then set a specific access expiration date.

 Best practices